 Skip to content

-Understanding LDC pricing product
+LDC pricing product

-Configure a LDC pricing product
+Procedure to configure an LDC pricing product

 1. Log in to the nGenue application.